Though Scotland is renowned for her beautiful landscapes, what you see today is far from natural. We look at the changing face of our countryside

 MORE FROM SCOTLAND MAGAZINE

 Scotland’s ancient Caledonian forests grew at the end of the last Ice Age.
 When the ice retreated enough for trees to grow, they slowly colonised the land.
 Anywhere that wasn’t too rocky or wet was once part of a forest where Britain’s native trees flourished.
-As well as the oak, birch, and rowans, Scotland also has Scots pine, elm, juniper and native yew among others.
+As well as the oak, birch, and rowans, Scotland’s forests also have Scots pine, elm, juniper and native yew among others.
 Red squirrels could have hopped, skipped and jumped between branches from Glasgow to Aberdeen and beyond without coming down to the ground.
 The forests were alive with a diverse and vibrant wealth of flora and fauna.
 Capercaillie (wood grouse) built nests under the shelter of woodland, and red deer rubbed the fur off antlers against rough trunks.
 But wherever humans go, the forests vanish.
 Even after the human inhabitants cleared areas for farmland, towns and roads, some survived.
 In AD82, when Romans invaded Scotland, there were still acres of forests.
 There’s another creature that is responsible for the loss of Scotland’s forests – sheep.

 Sheep farming became big business as the Industrial Revolution picked up steam.
 It caused changes to the landscape of Scotland, and one of the biggest was the Highland Clearances.
 Wealthy landowners decided that it would be more profitable to farm sheep than allow traditional crofter families to manage their small farms – which also had lower profits.
 What resulted was a terrible human tragedy.
 The Highland Clearances also spelled the end for the remaining areas of natural forest.
 Trees were cut down to make way for grasslands where sheep grazed amongst the ruins of abandoned crofts.
 Today, sheep farming is not as profitable as it was, but though sheep numbers have declined, the forests have not returned.

 Scotland’s weather became colder and wetter over hundreds of years.
 Once trees are felled and their roots die, the soil falls apart.
 The rain erodes the earth and the nutrients in it wash away down burns into the sea.
 Where forests once grew, peatland now dominates.
 Today, much of the land that was once forested is so deficient in nutrients and lacking in soil that trees cannot grow.
 Just as in the deforested Amazon rainforest, areas that once harboured a rich diversity of plant and animal life are almost barren.
 Grazing deer now munch delicate growing saplings, preventing trees growing where conditions would be perfect for them.
 When the Scottish tourism industry grew in the Victorian era, images of Scotland were used to encourage people to visit.
 The familiar hills of heather were described as romantic and naturally beautiful.
 Yet, although they are a familiar sight today, these open hills devoid of trees are an unnatural result of human activity.
-Does this matter and why are some people trying to regrow Scotland’s lost forests?
+Does this matter and why are some people trying to regrow Scotland’s forests?

 Time spent in forests has health benefits.
 Beyond the obvious positives of exercise, studies have shown that time outdoors in nature is beneficial to our mental health too.
 People are beginning to take note; in 2016, over 10 million visitors enjoyed forests managed by the Forestry Commission, an increase of 12 per cent from 2012.